 Responsible dog ownership

-From 6 April 2016 it will be a legal requirement that every keeper of a dog must have their dog microchipped.
+It's a legal requirement that every dog owner must have their dog microchipped.

 The microchip must carry the correct up to date contact information on an approved database.